steve-meyer/l-sequencer/README.md

 ## Testing

 This Max Package is tested using the Ruby RSpec framework.
-See the `spec` directory for the test suite, which is kinda funny, right?
+See the `spec` directory for the test suite.
 Here's how it works...

 ### Ruby Dependencies